 The Adidas Tatical ADV snowboard boot is something we instantly fell in love with.
-The major stand out is the next level shock absorption and although the fully articulating cuff isn’t unique it’s very well liked too.
+The major stand out is the next level shock absorption and although the fully articulating cuff isn’t unique it’s very well liked.
 Over the last few years we have been reviewing Adidas boots and our biggest concerns were construction quality.
-This year they seemed to overcome that issue and did a great job with their whole line.
+This year they seemed to overcome that issue and other than a few issues did a much better job with their whole line.

 Riders: James, Peter,

 James’ Specs Relevant to Boots

 Shoe Size: 9 with most boots/active shoes and 10 casual.

 Calves (Widest Point): 17”